erikvanwees/erikvanwees.github.io/2018-11-15-Test-Document-Nysthi.md

 ---
 Hey Guys, and Gals ...

-This is text coming directly from Google docs via the free Gabriel **Markdown** plugin.
+This is text coming directly from Google Docs via the free Gabriel **Markdown** plugin.

-The .md file it automatically generates is published with 1 Click directly to your GitHub repositories .. including (for me) this new website made with Jekyll-Now … ;)
+The .md file it automatically generates is published with 1 Click directly to your GitHub repositories .. including (for me) this new website made with GitHub Jekyll-Now … ;)

 Let's see if the **WYSIWYG** features of DOCs can be fully used